 This course examines Bedouin society, with a strong focus on Bedouin society on the Arabian Peninsula.
-Students will examine the traditional livelihood of Bedouin nomads, the pastoral mode of production, and the traditional interconnections between these nomads and the villages and towns of the Arabian Peninsula.
+Students will examine the traditional livelihood of Bedouin nomads. the pastoral mode of production, and the traditional interconnections between these nomads and the villages and towns of the Arabian Peninsula.
 In the second portion of the course, students will evaluate the the impact of modernization and urbanization upon the Bedouin peoples, changes in the pastoral livelihood, and the intricate relations between Bedouin peoples and the state.
-This course includes a significant independent research project to studying family and kinship.
-They will develop a deep understanding of the variability of family and kinship across time and across cultures, and will grapple with the theories that explain that variability.
-While the focus will be on Arabian conceptions of family and kinship, students will explore family and kinship in other settings as well.
+This course includes a significant independent research project

-Family & Kinship
+SOCI 264 Family & Kinship Credit Hours: 3

 The importance of family and kinship is seemingly a universal aspect of human existence.
 A quick survey of different societies around the world, however, yields a fundamental conclusion: the concept of family and the calculation of kinship is extraordinarily variable over time and over place.
-In this course, students will investigate the classic approaches
+In this course, students will investigate the classic approaches to studying family and kinship.
+They will develop a deep understanding of the variability of family and kinship across time and across cultures, and will grapple with the theories that explain that variability.
+While the focus will be on Arabian conceptions of family and kinship, students will explore family and kinship in other settings as well.